opencog/link-grammar/bindings/js-npm/README.md

-# Link Grammar Parser
+# Javascript Bindings for Link Grammar

-A node library which interfaces a well known link grammar native [library](<http://www.link.cs.cmu.edu/link/>)
+A node library for Link Grammar

-The point of this project is to make the library easier to use, especially in node!

 ## Building Yourself